 Many common questions like these are asked in any field.
-Questions for example like, “should I shave my back dry or wet shave my back?”
+For example, “should I shave my back dry or wet shave my back?”
 I too wondered what was the best method.

 The answer is to shave the way you like to shave.
 If you are asking this question then you already have a back shaver and you can find out by trying both methods.
 Determine by yourself from using the back shaver both wet and dry.
 Then you will clearly understand what method is right for you personally.
 But I will share my opinion on the matter because I understand the frustration of looking for answers too.